gvdb/crowns/README.md

 * If the Raiding player accesses the __Stronghold__ they may choose a single card from the other player’s Stronghold.
 If it is a:
     + __Numbered (A–10):__ The Raiding player may discard it if they also discard a card from their Stronghold.
 Otherwise the card returns to the defending player’s Stronghold
     + __King or Queen:__ They may steal it and add it to their House to score it
     + __Jack:__ Then the raiding player must discard one card from their Stronghold to their Tombs.
-If they only have Kings or Queens they must pick one to be shuffled back into the deck.
+If they only have Kings or Queens they must pick one to be shuffled back into the Deck.
 If they have no cards, the raid ends
     + __No Cards:__ If there are no cards in the Stronghold the raid ends
 * If the Raiding player accesses the __Throne__, and there is a card on it, they may see the card there.
 If it is a:
     + __King or Queen:__ The raiding player steals and scores it, adding it to their House